seanpringle/rela/README.md

 * Be easy to embed with similar usage patterns to Lua (stack-based, callbacks etc)
 * Provide separate vector[] and map{} types, with vectors indexed from 0
 * Provide explicit coroutines and nested functions, but not closures or metatables
-* Use setjmp/longjmp only for emulating exceptions, but not for switching coroutines
+* Use setjmp/longjmp for emulating exceptions, but not for switching coroutines
 * Use regional memory management without ref-counting, cycles or collection pauses
 * Use PCRE regex syntax